petrickjerico/tp/docs/team/petrickjerico.md

 StudyBananas is a **desktop study companion app that helps students centralize all their study tasks and set up focused study sessions into one place, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-Given below are my contributions to the project (to be updated).
+Given below are my contributions to the project.

 * **New Feature**: